Butterflies in the stomach: Physiology

+Etymology

+The phrase "butterflies in the stomach" first appeared in the 1908 novel The House of Prayer by American author Florence Converse, where a character is described as experiencing a feeling "as if he had a butterfly in his stomach."
+The idiom has been in widespread use for over a century to describe the unsettling sensation associated with a stressful or thrilling situation.

+In culture

 Butterflies in the stomach are usually linked in culture and language to the sentiment of love and romantic passion to a desired other.
-One may feel butterflies in the stomach prior to meeting or confronting a love interest due to high levels of emotion and anxiety, as adrenaline and serotonin may be released when a love interest is concerned.
+One may feel butterflies in the stomach prior to meeting or confronting a love interest due to high levels of emotion and anxiety, as hormones like adrenaline (and sometimes cortisol) may be released in such situations.

 It can also be a symptom of social anxiety disorder.
-The symptom of this phenomenon is usually experienced prior to attempting to partake in something critical.
+This feeling is usually experienced before doing something important or stressful.